 Mastic Gum is a resinous exudate obtained from the stem and the main leaves of the mastic shrub (Pistacia lentiscus) found in Greece.
 Research shows that it inhibits growth of H. pylori and acts as antibiotic.
 This became my best choice for treatment, based on supporting scientific research and for ease of use.

 I took a total of 1,000mg (1g) Mastic Gum daily, divided into 2 doses: one 500 mg capsule in the morning before breakfast and another 500 mg capsule in the evening before bed for 2 months.
-You can mastic gum in chewing gum form, but it is also available in capsules which I prefer since there are not a lot of additives and I know I am just getting pure mastic gum.
+You can buy mastic gum as a chewing gum, but it is also available in capsules which I prefer since there are not a lot of additives and I know I am just getting pure mastic gum.

 Now you may want to read our next article which includes a list and description of other natural treatments and products I take for maintaining healthy digestion and prevention of future H. pylori infections: More H. Pylori Natural Remedies

 Note: This article is not written to advise people to treat themselves.
 It is for informative interest only.
 This post is not for people who do not know for sure if they have a Helicobacter pylori infection.
 If you suspect you may be infected with H. pylori, you need to confirm it with either a urea breath, blood antibody or stool antigen test through your doctor for a positive diagnosis.
 Always consult a doctor before starting any treatment regime.